Porpoise by Sherwin Williams

 Farrow & Ball, Pantalon 221

 Spring is almost here and I know a lot of you are starting to look at painting the exterior of your home.
-I receive emails almost daily from readers wondering where and how to start in choosing just the right colors that compliments the exterior of a home.
+I receive emails almost daily from readers wondering where and how to start in choosing exterior paint colors that are ideal and perfectly compliment the exterior of a home.
 Most of the time, readers have contacted me after they have agonized for weeks over colors and just have no idea how to make a final decision.

 (By the way, all of the images in this post have the name of the paint color directly below the image).

 Last year, I shared a post with my tricks for choosing exterior trim colors here.
 Today I thought I would combine last year’s post with today’s post on my tricks for choosing an exterior color palette to help with the process if you’re thinking about paint your home.
 There are some really easy tricks that you can use that can make the decision a lot easier and less agonizing and more systematic.